City College of New York: North Campus

 The New York Landmarks Preservation Commission made the North Campus Quadrangle buildings and the College Gates official landmarks in 1981.
 The buildings in the Quadrangle were put on the State and National Register of Historic Places in 1984.
-In the summer of 2006, the historic gates on Convent Avenue were restored.

 Postwar buildings

 Steinman Hall, which houses the School of Engineering, was erected in 1962 on the north end of the campus, on the site of the Bowker Library and the Drill Hall to replace the facilities in Compton Hall and Goethals Hall, and was named for David Barnard Steinman (CCNY Class of 1906), a well known civil engineer and bridge designer.

 The Administration Building was erected in 1963 on the North Campus across from Wingate Hall.
-It houses the college's administration offices, including the President's, Provost's and the Registrar's offices.
+It houses the institution's administration offices, including the President's, Provost's and the Registrar's offices.
 It was originally intended as a warehouse to store the huge number of records and transcripts of students since 1847.
-The first floor houses the admissions office and the registrar's office, while the upper floors house the offices of the president and provost.
 The first floor of the Administration Building was given a postmodern renovation in 2004.
 In early 2007, the Administration Building was formally named the Howard E. Wille Administration Building, in honor of Howard E. Wille, class of 1955, a distinguished alumnus and philanthropist.

 The Marshak Science Building was completed in 1971 on the site of the former Jasper Oval, an open space previously used as a football field.
 The building was named after Robert Marshak, renowned physicist and president of CCNY (1970–1979).
-The Marshak building houses all science labs and adjoins the Mahoney Gymnasium and its athletic facilities including a swimming pool and tennis courts.
+The Marshak building houses all science labs and adjoins the Mahoney Gymnasium and its athletic facilities.

 In the 1970s, construction of the massive North Academic Center (NAC) was initiated.
 It was completed in 1984, and replaced Lewisohn Stadium and Klapper Hall.
-The NAC building houses hundreds of classrooms, two cafeterias, the Cohen Library, student lounges and centers, administrative offices, and a number of computer installations.
-Designed by architect John Carl Warnecke, the building has received criticism for its lack of design and outsize scale in comparison to the surrounding neighborhood.
-Within the NAC, a student lounge space was created outside the campus bookstore, and murals celebrating the history of the campus were painted on the doors of the undergraduate Student Government.
-Founded in 1869, it claims to be the oldest continuously operating student government organization in the country.
+The NAC was designed by John Carl Warnecke.
+A student lounge space has murals celebrating the history of the campus on the doors of the undergraduate Student Government.